KocproZ/jenkins-discord/README.md

  - Send only on state change
    - Checking this will only send the message when the state of the current build differs from the previous
  - Advanced:
+   - thumbnail
+     - If set, the image under the URL shows up on the right side of Discord message.
    - Enable URL linking
      - Enables the title, build summary and build id to be linked to the build.
 Requires the URL to be set in Jenkin's global configuration
    - Enable artifact list